FTAndy/stand-up-wiki-client-nextjs/README.md

 ## Contributing

 Welcome contributions to Standup Wiki!
-If you're interested in contributing, please check out [GitHub repository](link-to-your-repo).
+If you're interested in contributing, please leave a message for further connection.
 Looking for contributions in the following areas:

 - Frontend development (especially with Next.js)
 - Backend development (APIs, database management)